-In FY 2020, the Office collaborated with DCRB and ARC Pension Payroll to develop requirements for automating Off-Cycle payments using STAR.
-Currently, Off-Cycle payments are manually processed by DCRB and ARC Pension Payroll outside of STAR.
-After the payments are manually processed, they are recorded by ARC Pension Payroll in STAR at the end of the processing month.
-The automated processing of Off-Cycle payments in STAR will allow DCRB, ARC Pension Payroll, and the Office access to "real-time" payment information.
-Additionally, processing Off-Cycle payments in STAR will minimize the creation of overpayments that are caused by the manual process.
-The expected implementation date for processing Off-Cycle payments in STAR is November 2020.
+In FY 2021, the Office completed development and testing of automated Off-Cycle payments using STAR.
+The automated processing of Off-Cycle payments in STAR allows DCRB, ARC Pension Payroll, and the Office access to "real-time" payment information.
+Additionally, processing Off-Cycle payments in STAR minimizes the creation of overpayments that can be caused by the manual process.
+The Off-Cycle payments in STAR was implemented in November 2020.